 The funny thing is that O’Reilly, one of the highest paid personalities on television, knows these things better than I do.
 But explaining them doesn’t promote his brand nor engage his audience.

 Bill has strategically built an aspirational brand by the life his viewers wish they could live.
 Bill sells his brand to disaffected, formerly middle-class general market consumers who are angry that the life they lived is being eroded by rampant , increased minority rights, painful economic realities, and encroaching old age.
-And so O'Reilly brilliantly fabricates crises such as The War on Christmas to empathize with his audience while he first enrages and then placates them by manhandling his guests.
-Quite simply, O'Reilly beats up his mostly affluent, well dressed, educated, and/or minority guests because his audience wants to but can't.
+And so O’Reilly brilliantly fabricates crises such as to empathize with his audience while he first enrages and then placates them by manhandling his guests.
+Quite simply, O’Reilly beats up his mostly affluent, well dressed, educated, and/or minority guests because his audience wants to but can’t.

-By doing this, O'Reilly has perfectly aligned his authentic self with his audience's deepest desires and created one of the truest and most profitable on television.
+By doing this, O’Reilly has perfectly aligned his authentic self with his audience’s deepest desires and created one of the truest and most profitable brands on television.

 Simply remove O’Reilly’s signature rancor, and there’s a lot to learn and emulate from his brand, regardless of what you think of his politics, his practices or his policies.